Ravenfall

 The Heart of Crudilex

-The Heart of Crudilex is the tallest mountain in the world, its sheer, imposing peaks piercing the sky.
+The Heart of Crudilex is the tallest mountain in the world: its sheer, imposing peaks piercing the sky.
 Rising higher than any other, it ascends all the way to the Soulgate, the ethereal barrier that holds back the unbridled chaos of Avarice.
-This arcane boundary makes the summit unreachable, as no mortal or creature with a soul can traverse beyond the threshold of the Soulgate, and so whatever lies at the top of The Heart of Crudilex is completely unknown.
+This arcane boundary makes the summit unreachable, as no mortal or creature with a soul can traverse beyond the threshold of the Soulgate.
+Whatever lies at the top of The Heart of Crudilex is completely unknown.

 Eastface Castle

-Eastface, the capital of the Skarbak dwarves and the singular metropolis of Ravenfall, is a city carved directly into the eastern cliffs of the Heart of Crudilex.
-Renowned across the world for its monuments and history.
-Towering effigies and countless museums documenting the Skarbak dwarves hold over this mountain for the last 3 thousand years.
-Today it also holds a reputation for the mastery of explosive manufacturing, Eastface rockets are irreplaceable in automata production in every nation.
+The capital of the Skarbak dwarves and the only metropolis in Ravenfall Eastface is a city carved directly into the eastern cliffs of the Heart of Crudilex.
+It is renowned across the world for its towering monuments and long history.
+Towering effigies and countless museums document the Skarbak dwarves hold over this mountain for the last three thousand years.
+Today Eastface also holds a reputation for the manufacturing of explosives; Skarbak rockets are irreplaceable in automata production in every nation.
 Even The Factory, the world's largest producer of war machines, has failed to replicate the technology from Eastface.

 Midlake